 —Tom Standage, Deputy Editor and Digital Strategist of The Economist and a New York Times Bestselling Author

-The success of storytelling in games depends on the entire development team―game designers, artists, writers, programmers and musicians, etc.―working harmoniously together towards a singular artistic vision.
-Interactive Stories and Video Game Art (CRC Press 2016) is first to define a common design language for understanding and orchestrating interactive masterpieces using techniques inherited from the rich history of art and craftsmanship that games build upon.
-Case studies of hit games like The Last of Us, Journey, and Minecraft illustrate the vital components needed to create emotionally-complex stories that are mindful of gaming’s principal relationship between player actions and video game aesthetics.
-This book is for developers of video games and virtual reality, filmmakers, gamification and transmedia experts, and everybody else interested in experiencing resonant and meaningful interactive stories.
+The success of storytelling in games depends on the entire development team―game and narrative designers, artists, writers, programmers and musicians, etc.―working harmoniously towards a singular artistic vision that centres around the player.
+Interactive Stories and Video Game Art (CRC Press 2016) defines gaming's equivalent to cinematography—presenting a common design language for understanding how game design and game art affects the user's emotional and physical experience.
+The proposed framework inherits the rich history of art and craftsmanship that games build upon, which includes classical painting and sculpture, theatre, performing arts, film and animation as well as psychology.
+Case studies of hit games like The Last of Us, Journey, and Minecraft illustrate the vital components needed to create emotionally-rich stories that are mindful of gaming’s principal relationship between player actions and video game aesthetics.
+This book is for developers of video games and virtual reality, filmmakers, game user research, gamification and transmedia experts, and everybody else interested in experiencing resonant and meaningful interactive stories.

 For bulk orders and academic discounts of Interactive Stories and Video Game Art please contact firstname.lastname@example.org (North and South America) or email@example.com (rest of world).

 "This book supports my 30-year crusade to demonstrate that games are an art form that undeniably rivals traditional arts.
 It gives detailed explanations of game art techniques and their importance while also highlighting their dependence on artistic aspects of game design and programming"